 A "Disclosure" is the disclosure of relevant information within the meaning of the Protected Disclosures Act.
-This is information which, in the reasonable belief of the reporting person making the disclosure (in this Policy, the "reporting person"), tends to show one or more relevant wrongdoings and which information came to the attention of the reporting person in connection with his or her assignment to the SBCI or engagement by or with the SBCI.
+This is information which, in the reasonable belief of the reporting person making the disclosure (in this Policy, the "reporting person"), tends to show one or more "relevant wrongdoings" (as defined in Appendix 1) and which information came to the attention of the reporting person in connection with his or her assignment to the SBCI or engagement by or with the SBCI.
 The term "reasonable belief" does not mean that the belief has to be correct.
 The reporting person may be mistaken in their belief, so long as their belief was based on reasonable grounds.